Nevada State Tree: Single-leaf Pinyon Pine

 Nevada picked Single-leaf Pinyon because it defines the state's high desert mountain environment.
 The pinyon-juniper woodlands cover roughly 17 million acres across Nevada - about one-quarter of the entire state.
 No other tree species approaches this extent.
 The tree symbolizes survival and adaptation to Nevada's harsh climate.
 Early Nevada settlers learned from Native Americans to harvest pine nuts, which helped them survive lean times.
 Nevada's Paiute, Shoshone, and Washoe tribes centered their annual cycles around pine nut harvests.
 Good nut years meant abundance, while poor crops brought hardship.

 The tree held enormous economic and cultural value beyond survival food.
 Pine nuts became a trade commodity between Nevada tribes and with Spanish colonists.
 Nevada's Native Americans traveled to traditional gathering areas each fall, with some pinyon groves used by the same families for generations.
 The harvest brought communities together for weeks of gathering and processing nuts.
 Early Nevada ranchers recognized pinyon as indicator species - where pinyon grew marked the upper limits of arable land and reliable moisture.
 Nevada mining camps used pinyon wood for fuel and small construction.
 The nuts remain commercially harvested in Nevada today, though most commercial pine nuts now come from related species in other regions.
-The Single-leaf Pinyon's unique botanical status, extensive coverage of Nevada's landscape, and deep roots in Nevada's cultural history made it the clear choice for state tree.
+The Single-leaf Pinyon's unique botanical status, extensive coverage of Nevada's landscape, and long roots in Nevada's cultural history made it the clear choice for state tree.
 The species represents Nevada's distinctive Great Basin ecosystem found nowhere else on Earth.

 Nevada State Tree Facts